4inzler/vivepro2/README.md

 ---

-### 6. Rebuilding & Reinstalling the Vive Pro 2 Driver
+### 5. Rebuilding & Reinstalling the Vive Pro 2 Driver

 If you have an existing local checkout at:

 `~/Documents/random/vive-pro-2-on-linux/VivePro2-Linux-Driver`

-Rebuild and reinstall the driver with:
+Install the main driver with:

     cd ~/Documents/random/vive-pro-2-on-linux/VivePro2-Linux-Driver